 Marge Piercy was born in Detroit, Michigan, into a working-class family that had been hard-hit by the Depression.
 Piercy was the first member of her family to attend college, winning a scholarship to attend the University of Michigan.
-She received an MA from Northwestern University.
+She earned an MA from Northwestern University.
 During the 1960s, Piercy was an organizer in political movements like the Students for a Democratic Society (SDS) and the movement against the war in Vietnam, an engagement which has shaped her work in myriad ways.
-Perhaps most importantly, though, has been Piercy’s sustained involvement with feminism, Marxism and environmental thought.
-An extremely prolific writer, Piercy has published 17 volumes of poetry and 17 novels.
+Perhaps most importantly, though, has been Piercy’s sustained involvement with feminism, Marxism, and environmental thought.
+An extremely prolific writer, Piercy has published close to 20 books of poetry and close to 20 novels.
 Her novels generally address larger social concerns through sharply observed characters and brisk plot lines.
 Though generally focused on issues such as class or culture, and usually written from a feminist position, Piercy’s novels have taken on a variety of guises, including historical fiction and science or speculative fiction.
 Her novel He, She, and It (1991)—published as Body of Glass in the UK—won that country’s prestigious Arthur C. Clarke Award; an earlier novel of speculative fiction, Woman on the Edge of Time (1976) has been credited as the first work of cyber-punk.

 In 1971 Piercy moved to Cape Cod where she continues to live and work.
 She and her husband, the novelist Ira Wood, run Leapfrog Press.